peterfarsinsen/sdc-banking/README.md

-sdc-banking
+# SDC Bank PHP API
 ===========

-# SDC Bank PHP API
 This is pretty much a direct port of the SDC Bank app built by my co worker Fas Mide [SDC Bank](https://github.com/fasmide/sdc-banking).
 All I did was port his discoveries to PHP to better support CLI usage.

 ## Requirements
 1. PHP
 2. Figure out what your bank nunmber is.
-Mine is 9090, I'm a customor in Sparekassen Thy.
+I use 9090.
+I'm a customer in Sparekassen Thy (the url to my online bank is https://www.portalbank.dk/9090).
 Fas Mide uses 9380.
 He is a Sparnord customer.

+If you figure out a way to get a list of these numbers please let me know.

 ## Usage
 Add your credentials to main.php and run it - in a browser or via the CLI.
+The credentials are the same credentials as you would use for the "MobilBank" iOS app.

 ## License
 MIT License